Skip to main content

 Rationale

-There are no high-quality pediatric data evaluating the effect of awake prone positioning on clinical outcomes in children with COVID-19 or non-COVID-19-related illness.
-Awake prone positioning may be considered for older children and adolescents (see Oxygenation and Ventilation for Adults).
+There are no high-quality pediatric data from studies that evaluated the effect of awake prone positioning on clinical outcomes in children with COVID-19 or in children with illness not related to COVID-19.
+Awake prone positioning may be considered for older children and adolescents.
+See Oxygenation and Ventilation for Adults for more information on the use of awake prone positioning in adults.
 In addition, pediatric clinicians should consider a child’s developmental stage and ability to comply with the protocols for awake prone positioning.

 Intubation for Mechanical Ventilation in Children With Acute COVID-19